What is a product description?

 For your product to look like a good standard one, how it is described matters a lot.
 For example, missing apostrophes in the product description were found to have a negative impact on the market.
 Basically, using the correct spelling and grammar for any item establishes an impression in the customers’ mind that the particular item is sold by a company that cares for quality, considers the customers’ situation and genuinely tries to make them happy.
 This builds trust in their minds and makes them come back to you.
 An example is, a watch said to “have water resistance”, sold 50% more than a “water resistant” watch.

 A good tool to check grammar and correct framing of sentences is Grammarly.

 Equally important to giving a perfect description, is the use of the right keywords.
 Understanding what a usual customer will search for and placing the exact same keywords in your product description will help your product get fetched much easier and faster than the rest.
 Now, this means more sales.
 For example, if you are selling a NokiaN95, keywords you must keep in mind are “NokiaN95”, “ Cell Phone”, etc.

-Tools to find the top searched keywords are Google Keyword Planner and Moz’s Keyword Tool
+Tools to find the top searched keywords are Google Keyword Planner and Moz’s Keyword Explorer

-These days, when online markets are witnessing increasing returns of product by the day, researchers are putting all effort to understand why this is happening.
-And, what has been found to be one key reason for this is improper or insufficient description of product on the online marketplace.
+These days, when online markets are witnessing increasing returns of products by the day, researchers are putting all effort to understand why this is happening.
+And, what has been found to be one key reason for this is an improper or insufficient description of the product in the online marketplace.

 When the customer is given the wrong or insufficient information, he is likely to misunderstand the product and purchase it.
 After delivery, if he is unhappy he will return it.
 This can be avoided by simply putting a little effort in properly describing what you are selling, and it’s an absolute no-brainer.